caslynphang/is213esd/README.md

 5. Once at home page, user can have a look at the recommended stocks or choose to search for a particular stock to buy or sell

 ### :globe_with_meridians: Buy Stocks
-1. User can search for the particular stock to buy
+6. User can search for the particular stock to buy
-2. single_stock_view page will display the closing price of the day
+7. single_stock_view page will display the closing price of the day
-3. User can click on the buy button, where the quantity to purchase will pop up
+8. User can click on the buy button, where the quantity to purchase will pop up
-4.
+9. After placing the buy order, the User's portfolio will be updated
+10. When the portfolio is successfully updated, notification of successful purchase will be sent

 ### :star: Sell Stocks
-*
+6. User can search for the particular stock to buy
+7. single_stock_view page will display the closing price of the day
+8. User can click on the sell button, where the quantity to sell will pop up
+9. After placing the sell order, the User's portfolio will be updated
+10. When the portfolio is successfully updated, notification of successful sale will be sent

 ### :dart: Stock Recommender
-*
+6.

 ## :question: How to Use Our Web Application (for Visitors to our Website)